 When examined more closely, follow-through with treatment is a complex cluster of behaviors and decisions.
 Here’s an example:

 Harry’s treatment plan is fairly straightforward and rather typical.
-However, when we look closer, there are a complex cluster of decisions that Harry must make in order to follow-through with his care plan.
+However, when we look closer, there are complex clusters of decisions that Harry must make in order to follow through with his care plan.
 This chart summarizes Harry’s annual adherence burden:

 For Harry to be "compliant" with treatment, he would need to engage in 2,758 behaviors annually in order to follow-through with his treatment plan.
 Specifically, he would have to engage in 14 refill tasks annually; make 1,247 decisions to take pills; make 1,303 lifestyle modification choices annually and attend at least 194 appointments per year.

 It's time to jettison the binary construct of compliance.
-Us humans are far more complex and wonderful than that.
+We humans are far more complex and wonderful than that.